 Look Out for Specific Guidelines on Images

-In general, you should always be aware of the specific requirements of the target journal for image production and especially the editing of images.
+In general, you should always be aware of the specific requirements of the target journal for image production and editing.
 Be sure to consult the guidelines for authors for each journal before you invest time and effort in editing your images.

 Even more importantly, every author should review and understand the criteria used to judge images for source and accuracy.
 Preparation and editing of images should not lead to image manipulation.
 Inappropriate or fraudulent manipulation has, unfortunately, become a common occurrence in scientific publication.

-What are the software you use for editing vector images for your manuscript?
+What are the software programs you use for editing the vector images in your manuscript?
 Please let us know your thoughts in the comments section below.